tav/espians-planfile/open-invite-article.md

 Title:

-> Anyone Fancy Hacking on a Decentralised App Platform With Me?
+> Ask HN: Fancy Hacking on a Decentralised App Platform With Me?